ZupIT/beagle-docs/content/en/Resources/Style/Android.md

 ### TabView

-The Beagle's TabView component represents the Android's `TabLayout` and all its visual structure tha can be stylized with the following attributes:
+Beagle's TabView component represents the Android's `TabLayout` and all its visual structure tha can be stylized with the following attributes:

 1. **tabSelectedTextColor**: attributes a different color to a selected tab's text.
 2. **tabTextColor**: attributes a text color to all tabs, which means not selected tabs.